Bringing gold and silver back as America's Constitutional money

 States Continue Removing Sales Taxes on Gold & Silver

-To date, 43 states have removed some or all taxes from the purchase of gold and silver.
-Of the seven states that still apply this outmoded tax to purchases of precious metals, five of them considered legislation to end this tax in 2023.
+To date, 45 states have removed some or all taxes from the purchase of gold and silver.
+Of the five states that still apply this outmoded tax to purchases of precious metals, most of them are expected to consider ending this tax in 2025.

 Taxing the exchange of Federal Reserve Notes for the monetary metals is an atrocious policy, for several reasons.